Indoor Philly Playspaces Adapting to COVID-19

 Mask up and make a reservation for some indoor fun.

-I don’t know about you, but during this pandemic my living room looks like what would happen if a tornado hit a toy store, leaving LEGOs and tiny doll shoes in its wake.
+I don’t know about you, but during this pandemic my living room has looked like what would happen if a tornado hit a toy store, leaving LEGOs and tiny doll shoes in its wake.
 Quarantine has been especially rough with little ones who have a seemingly endless amount of energy and no desire to clean up after themselves.
 Sometimes you just need a change of scenery, but the weather doesn’t always cooperate for outdoor play.
 The pandemic has limited our options, but these kid-favorite spots are opening their doors–with plenty of precaution.
-You’ll need a reservation, and of course a mask, but here are some options if you want to venture out.
+You’ll need a reservation for some, and of course a mask, but here are some options if you want to venture out.

 1301 Locust St.

-Nest Members can schedule staggered private playdates (by appointment only) limited to 12 total people.
+The Nest Playspace has reopened, and you can also book private playdates.
+Private playdates are available on Tuesdays, Thursdays, and Saturdays at select times.
 You’ll have access to either the 2000-square-foot upstairs gym or the 3000-square foot indoor playground.
-All adults and older siblings must wear masks.
+Everyone age 2 and up must wear a mask at all times.
+Upon arrival, they will conduct temperature checks and give out hand sanitizer.
 Nest staff will set up, clean up, sanitize toys, surfaces, and assist families.
 You can even bring snacks or order pizza in!

 3060 W. Jefferson St.

 Kith + Kin has drop-in open play where you can pay as you go or purchase a 10-day play pass.
 Monthly memberships are also available!
 Their playspace is best for children 0-5 but older siblings are welcome.